niplav/site/notes.md

-No great solution for LLMs (yet…), all the ones I can run on my laptop are not good enough—maybe I should bite the bullet and get a GPU/[digits](https://www.theverge.com/2025/1/6/24337530/nvidia-ces-digits-super-computer-ai) that can run of the big LLaMas/DeepSeek V3 locally.
+No great solution for LLMs (yet…), all the ones I can run on my laptop are not good enough—maybe I should bite the bullet and get a GPU/[digits](https://www.theverge.com/2025/1/6/24337530/nvidia-ces-digits-super-computer-ai) that can run Gemma 27b/DeepSeek V3 locally.

 [^elaboration]: For >3 years now.
 The benefits reduce after a while as homeostasis kicks in (e.g. moving sleeping times back by ~4 hrs got halved to ~2 hrs), but it's still net positive: I used to lose ≥4½ hrs to random aimless websurfing, now it's only about one.
 Not all time gained is spent productively, I still randomly click through articles of the local Wikipedia copy, but that feels much less unproductive than watching YouTube videos.
 [^others]: Website blockers like browser extensions, e.g. LeechBlock, are too easy to turn off (especially since I have complete control over my OS).
 Accountability didn't work well either.
 Behavioral interventions (like exercising/meditation/whatever) did ~nil.